LIFE AT THE EDGE – THE ART AND SCIENCE OF MARINE ECOLOGY with marine biologist Mollie Thurman and guest artists (6/11/21)

-COMMUNICATION THROUGH SONG with Dr. Arkarup Banerjee and Kevin Michael Murphy (3/18/21)
+COMMUNICATION AND SINGING: SONGS OF MICE AND MEN with Dr. Arkarup Banerjee and Kevin Michael Murphy (3/18/21)

 COVID-19 VACCINE with Dr. Kate Bredbenner and Dr. David Pride (2/25/21)